Information for solar installers

 You’re installing more distributed energy resources than ever before.
 As demand for residential rooftop solar, electric vehicles, and small scale storage increases; the regulatory, policy, and operational frameworks that govern the electricity network need to adapt to the assets connecting to the electricity grid.

-Effective 1 December 2019, networks will be collecting detailed information on the make and model of any distributed energy resources as part of this register.
+We collect detailed information on the make and model of any distributed energy resources, which we provide to AEMO to include in this register.
 We will pass this information on to the market operator.
-This will help AEMO and the networks make better decisions about how best to invest in and manage the National Electricity Market (NEM) so that we are working in the best interest of customers.
+This helps AEMO and the networks make better decisions about how best to invest in and manage the National Electricity Market (NEM) so that we are working in the best interest of customers.